What is pre-auction bidding?

 How do I know what to bid?

-Before submitting an bid, please conduct your due diligence to determine how much to bid.
-If you need assistance, real estate agents are great resources to obtain additional information and answer any questions.
+Before you submit a bid, conduct your due diligence to determine the amount you should bid.
+If you need assistance, real estate agents are great resources for obtaining additional information and answering any questions.

-If you are the high bidder and your bid has met the Seller's threshold for review, you will be contacted by a Bid Coordinator who will work as a liaison between you and the Seller to get your bid approved.
+If you are the high bidder and your bid has met the Seller's threshold for review, a Bid Coordinator will contact you and work as a liaison between you and the Seller to get your bid approved.

-If you are the high bidder and your bid did not meet the Seller's threshold for review, please note that the property is likely to be re-auctioned and you will be able to bid again.
+If you are the high bidder and your bid did not meet the Seller's threshold for review, please keep in mind that the property is likely to be re-auctioned, and you will be able to bid again.

 Generally, you will be contacted within 24 hours.